cyberomin/cyberomin.github.io/_posts/2015-12-15-echoes-from-yakata-2015.markdown

 ### A brief of what we did:
 - We made conscious efforts to move away from Magento(monoliths) in favour microservices - catalog and rendering services.
 - We reworked Hermes, our in-house notification as a service(NAAS) system.
-- We swapped core components from PHP in favour of Node JS.
+- We swapped core components from PHP in favour of NodeJS.
 - We moved search from SOLR to Elastisearch.

 With all these changes made, we couldn’t be happier with the outcome.
 Our systems survived the expected surge and scaled effortlessly.
-We watched  traffic rise steadily and not even a single service held their own.
+We watched traffic rise steadily and not even a single service went down.
+They all held their own.
 No downtime.
 From New Relic to Chartbeat even to our beloved Google Analytics showed us we were doing something right.

 The icing on the cake for us all came from our customers and merchants delight with the event.
 Some merchants did 10x their usual daily trade volume.
 Across all categories — fashion through electronics, merchants recorded significant success and contributed over N500M to the overall GMV during the sales period.